Meadowsweet mead

 A new Hnef

-No, didn’t sneeze…my main Christmas present this year was a set of BEAUTIFUL handmade glass gaming pieces from Tillerman Beads.
+No, I didn’t sneeze…my main Christmas present this year was a set of BEAUTIFUL handmade glass gaming pieces from Tillerman Beads.
 These are based on finds from grave 750 at the Viking-age town of Birka in Sweden and are about the fanciest gaming set you can have unless you’re going for carved ivory or gold (as in some sagas).
 I’ve long had a glass Hnef (the name given in Icelandic sagas to the centre piece) but it is machine-made and very regular.
 The pieces that accompany it are simple glass “pebbles” sold as pot toppers, which closely resemble some Roman pieces.
 This set is a much better match for the original finds.

 Replica glass gaming pieces